PRich57/budget-tracker/README.md

 ## Contributing

-This Budget Tracker App is an open project, and contributions are welcome.
-If you have suggestions for improvement, bug reports, or would like to contribute code, please feel free to reach out or submit a pull request.
+This Budget Tracker App is a project developed as part of a coursework requirement.
+While it is an open project and contributions are welcome, please note that contributions will only be accepted after the project has been graded and the course concluded.
+If you have suggestions for improvements, bug reports, or would like to contribute code, feel free to reach out or prepare a pull request.
+However, keep in mind that contributions will be reviewed and potentially merged post-course completion.
 For major changes, please open an issue first to discuss what you would like to change.

+This approach ensures that the project remains in line with the educational objectives while also allowing for community input and improvement over time.
+Thank you for your understanding and interest in contributing!